Exciting Announcements: PAIFF Winter Early Bird Bi-monthly Awards

 Directed by Robert Clem (USA)

-This documentary celebrates the life and legacy of Willie Mae “Big Mama” Thornton, inducted into the Rock and Roll Hall of Fame in 2024.
+This documentary celebrates the life and legacy of Willie Mae “Big Mama” Thornton, who was inducted into the Rock and Roll Hall of Fame in 2024.
 From her teenage years performing in traveling shows to her forty-year career as one of the world’s most powerful blues singers, Thornton’s story unfolds through rare footage and the words of those who knew her.

 Best Documentary Short: ZUBR